- 2 years ago

 Passing Data to Views

-You can pass data to views by passing an associative array as the second parameter to the view()
+You can pass data to views by passing an associative array as the second parameter to the view() function.
+For example:

 $data = [